-Since the onset of the financial crisis, the G20 has established core elements of a new global financial regulatory framework that will make the financial system more resilient and better able to serve the needs of the real economy.
-National authorities and international bodies, with the FSB as a central locus of coordination, have further advanced this financial reform programme, based on clear principles and timetables for implementation.
+Since the onset of the global financial crisis, the G20 has established core elements of a new global financial regulatory framework that will make the financial system more resilient and better able to serve the needs of the real economy.
+National authorities and international bodies, with the Financial Stability Board (FSB) as a central locus of coordination, have further advanced this financial reform programme, based on clear principles and timetables for implementation.
 This report details the additional progress made in developing and implementing global policy reforms since the G20 Seoul Summit in November 2010.
-It was submitted to the G20 Cannes Summit in November 2011.

 Major international policy reforms have now been agreed, to address risks and strengthen regulation across the financial sector.
 A key goal of the policy reforms has been to reduce the moral hazard and other risks associated with systemically important financial institutions (SIFIs) whose disorderly failure, because of their size, complexity and systemic interconnectedness, would cause significant disruption to the wider financial system and economic activity.
 A comprehensive standard for reform of resolution frameworks has now been established that, when fully implemented, will enable authorities to resolve failing financial institutions quickly without destabilising the financial system or exposing taxpayers to the risk of loss.
 At the same time, failures of SIFIs will be made less likely through greater loss absorbency capacity of global SIFIs (G-SIFIs), more intensive supervision and more robust core financial market infrastructure.